A Guide to Depression and Suicide Among Students

-Suicide is often hard to predict, however, there are some risk factors, which we covered in detail in the sections above.
+Suicide is often hard to predict.
+However, there are some risk factors, which we covered in detail in above.
 For example, depression or other mental health disorders and substance abuse can increase the risk of suicide.

 Teachers are in a unique position to recognize the warning signs of suicide.
 Teachers interact with students daily and may be the first to notice the signs.
 Reaching out to students in danger may provide the lifeline students need to get treatment and work toward recovery.

-Common warning signs of suicide teachers should watch for include:
+Common warning signs of suicide teachers should be mindful of include: